RBHS Monarchs Administration ~ Meet our RBHS Leadership Team

 Mr. Tumaini is dedicated to uplifting and inspiring all students.
 As an educator, he has assisted with opening an all-boys elementary school in Washington, D.C., lobbied for fair economic treatment for High School T.R.I.O Programs such Upward Bound, delivered key note addresses for graduations, and dedicated countless community service hours to help improve the life trajectories of disenfranchised youth.
 Tumaini is strong believer in the Ubuntu African philosophy which states, “I am, because we are.”
 As a community, we will continue to strive for greatness and help Ron Brown become the most sought-after High School in DCPS.

-Ms. Odom has served as an Instructional Coach as well as a SCALE Teacher Leader for DCPS prior to becoming Assistant Principal.
+Ms. Odom has served as an Instructional Coach as well as a SCALE Teacher Leader for DCPS prior to becoming Associate Principal.
 In this role, she led professional development around instructional shifts as aligned to the Common Core State Standards and the Next Generation Science Standards, as well as Culturally Responsive Teaching practices.
 As a classroom teacher and teacher leader, she worked to lead the implementation of a School-wide Enrichment Model that immersed all students in enriching and experiential learning opportunities as well as enhancing inquiry-based instructional practices, or “gifted for all” opportunities.
 She also worked as a part of the Positive Behavior Intervention Support team to develop and facilitate many of the Positive Behavior Intervention Support initiatives for the entire school.

 Ms. Odom is a proud DCPS parent, which is the driving force behind her dedication to educating the Young Kings of Ron Brown College Preparatory High School.